BMC FM Recruitment 2023-2024

 - Residents rotating on OB learn from midwives, OB attendings, and FM attendings and manage fairly high-risk obstetric patients

-- Strong pediatrics training, including working alongside Boston Combined Residency Program (Boston Children’s Hospital) residents
+- Superior pediatrics training, including working alongside Boston Combined Residency Program (Boston Children’s Hospital) residents

 - Continuity clinic sites at four neighborhood health centers serving different underserved demographics (see our CHC page for more info)

 - Nationally recognized addiction medicine training and exposure (Grayken Center https://www.bmc.org/addiction)

 What kind of experience do residents get with office-based addiction treatment?

 All residents get buprenorphine-waiver trained and are able to prescribe under attending supervision.
 Some sites have residents as the primary prescriber/manager for OBAT patients.

 What types of electives are possible?

 You can typically create an elective out of any clinical interest you have!
 Prior experiences include dermatology, addiction medicine, family planning, OB nights, ultrasound, inpatient procedure team, running inpatient codes/rapid responses, women’s health/gyn, correctional health, research, quality improvement, any adult or pediatric sub/specialty, as well as global health electives in Guatemala, Vietnam, Lesotho, Chiapas, more.

 BMC has a unique collaborative model featuring a labor and delivery service run jointly by Family Medicine, OB/Gyn, and Midwives.
 As a result, we have a very warm and collegial relationship with our OB colleagues, and residents get exposure to several different styles of training and procedures.